mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Kip, kneeled down to set with her and said, "You came here without a sentence, didn't you?
 Come with me to Heiko after your work here is done.
 Maybe we can use radio to talk to those things at Ara."

   "I appreciate your intentions, Kipnu, but I would rather die than leave this place.
-I let the Shadestead fall into anarchy once before and I must not let it happen again."
+I let it fall into anarchy once before and I must not let it happen again."

   "Please... when the time comes...reconsider.
 Radio could be the answer we're looking for."